 Matthew Hollrah, Ph.D.

-Matt Hollrah is professor of English and chair of the English Department at UCO.
+Matt Hollrah is professor in the English Department at UCO.
 He is a native of Stillwater, Oklahoma.

 Hollrah was awarded the College of Liberal Arts Faculty Member of the Year Award in 2010-2011, the College of Liberal Arts Award for Outstanding Teaching in 2011-2012, a Vanderford Distinguished Teaching Award in 2012, and the Neely Excellence in Teaching Award in 2014.

 Hollrah’s academic interests include composition theory and pedagogy, developmental writing, rhetoric, poetry writing, and the intersection of epistemology and literary interpretation.
 He lives with his wife, Julie, and their two children, Sadie and Simon, in Edmond.